ACPixel/try/README.md

 # Later, fuzzy search will find it and cd into it
 try my-proj
 # Navigates to: ~/try/2024-01-15-my-project
+# Output: ✓ my-project (2024-01-15, opened 2 times)

+# If multiple matches are found, an interactive selector appears
 try project
-# Also navigates to the same folder if it's the best match
+# Shows interactive menu with top 3 matches:
+#   > project-a (2024-01-10, opened 5 times)
+#     project-b (2024-01-12, opened 3 times)
+#     project-c (2024-01-14, opened 1 times)
+#     Create new: project
 ```

 ## How it works

-1. The Go binary searches the database for existing folders matching your query
+1. The Go binary searches the database for existing folders matching your query using fuzzy search
-2. If a match is found via fuzzy search, it updates usage stats and outputs `cd "path"`
+2. If a single match is found, it displays folder info, updates usage stats, and outputs `cd "path"`
+3. If multiple matches are found, it shows an interactive selector with the top 3 matches and a "create new" option
-3. If no match is found, it creates a new dated folder and outputs `cd "path"`
+4. If no match is found, it creates a new dated folder and outputs `cd "path"`
-4. The shell function wraps the binary and `eval`s the output to change directory
+5. The shell function wraps the binary and `eval`s the output to change directory
+6. Folder information (name, date, usage count) is displayed in gray with a checkmark for easy identification

 ## Installing from Source